-- 1. The members of the Committee, the debtor, and advisory firms should consider agreeing on and signing a 'code of conduct.' - 2.
-Any information not already in the public domain is considered confidential. - 3.
-Under the code, parties have to refrain from disclosing confidential information to any one other than a list of related parties (provided they also subject themselves to the code) unless required by law. - 4.
+- 1. The members of the Committee, the debtor, and advisory firms should consider agreeing on and signing a "code of conduct." - 2.
+Any information not already in the public domain would be considered confidential. - 3.
+Under the code, parties would agree to refrain from disclosing confidential information to anyone other than a list of related parties (provided they also subject themselves to the code) unless required by law. - 4.
 Under the code, parties could issue periodic press releases that comply with applicable securities law to "share information with the market."
-Information must not be released that either "conditions the market" for an offering or that could be seen as deceptive. - 5.
+Information would not be released that either "conditions the market" for an offering or that could be seen as deceptive. - 5.
 Legal advisors to parties should advise on what information can be released. - 6.
 Committee members should implement Chinese Walls or similar measures to ensure that those who make trading decisions are not in the possession of confidential information that is shared in the context of a restructuring negotiation. - 7.
-Negotiations should take place directly between the debtor and creditors, without the participation of multilateral or bilateral organizations.
-Both debtor and creditors should avoid commenting on the negotiations.
+Negotiations should take place directly between the debtor and creditors, without the participation of multilateral or bilateral organizations, unless their participation or presence is requested by either the debtor or the creditors, and the other side agrees to such a request. - 8.
+Both debtor and creditors should avoid commenting on the negotiations, especially whist these are ongoing, as this could undermine trust and also result in price sensitive information leaking into the capital markets and affecting the price of the debtor's securities.